 - Wear disposable gloves when handling plates and eating utensils, even disposables.

 - Line trashcans with garbage bags and empty them frequently.
 Wear gloves, keep the bags away from your face, and seal them well before disposing of them in a larger receptacle.

-Cleaning and Disinfection for Households.
-Centers for Disease Control and Prevention
+Approved Cleaning.
+Centers for Disease Control and Prevention.